qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_heatmap.rst

    The Heatmap Dialog |nix|

-QGIS will generate the heatmap and add the results to your map window.
-By default, the heatmap is shaded in greyscale, with lighter areas showing higher concentrations of airports.
-The heatmap can now be styled in QGIS to improve its appearance.
+|qg| will generate the heatmap and add the results to your map window.
+By default, the heatmap
+is shaded in greyscale, with lighter areas showing higher concentrations of airports.
+The heatmap can now be styled in |qg| to improve its appearance.

 .. _figure_heatmap_3: